tennissta99660/robotics_project/README.md

     │   └── skill8.png
     └── r_z.png
 ```
-1. _Brain_ dir consists of the neural network structure and the agent decision-making core.
+1. _Brain_ dir consists the neural network structure and the agent decision-making core.
-2. _Common_ consists of minor codes that are common for most RL codes and do auxiliary tasks like logging and... .
+2. _Common_ consists utilies that are common in RL programs and do auxiliary tasks like logging and... .
 3. _main.py_ is the core module of the code that manages all other parts and makes the agent interact with the environment.

 ## Reference